-Alice in Wonderland syndrome is a disorienting neurological condition that causes perceptual disturbances.
+Alice in Wonderland syndrome is a neurological condition that causes perceptual disturbances.
+This can include sight, touch, and time.

 Another name for Alice in Wonderland syndrome (AIWS) is Todd’s syndrome.
 It is a rare condition that temporarily changes how the brain perceives things.